yuejoyceliu/yueliu96.github.io/source/_posts/Mopac-with-Cuby4.md

 - Turecek Lab Tutorial
 ---

-*Two types of jobs, optimization and dynamics with pm6 method, are introduced here.
+*Two types of jobs, optimization and Born-Oppenheimer molecualr-dynamics with pm6 method, are introduced here.
 Linked python scripts should be useful to setup input and analyze result, which can run both in python2 and in python3.*

 *[Mopac](http://openmopac.net/Manual/index.html) is a general-purpose semiempirical molecular orbital package for the study of solid state and molecular structures and reactions.
-Several semiempirical methods are used to calculate electronic part, among which we usually choose PM6 method to run geometry optimization and molecular dynamics.
+Several semiempirical methods are used to calculate electronic part, among which we usually choose PM6 method to run geometry optimization and BOMD.
 Just like other computational software packages, Mopac works in 3 steps: create a data file which describes molecular system and specifies job types; command Mopac to carry out the calcualtion with that data-file (on Hyak node); extract the desired result from the output-file.*

 # Input Setup